denoland/fresh/docs/project-structure.md

 edit this file manually.

 The files in the `pages` subfolder describe the HTML pages and API endpoints of your application.
-Files inside the `pages/api` subdirectory are treated as API routes, while all other files are treated as possibly dynamic HTML pages.
+All pages can act as both API endpoints and possibly dynamic HTML pages.
 More info about how the `pages` subfolder works can be found on the [file system routing](./file-system-routing.md) page.

 Finally there is a `deps.ts` and `api_deps.ts`.
 These files are the central